megahall/sdn_sensor/README.md

 10. Allocate all memory using DPDK or `libjemalloc`.
 Don't use the `libc` allocator, because it is way too slow and buggy.
 Remember many `string.h` functions call libc alloc secretly.
 This will cause segfaults if pointers get mixed between `libjemalloc` and `libc`.
-To avoid this reimplement any broken string functions in `je_utils.c`.
+To avoid this re-implement any broken string functions in `je_utils.c`.

 11. Use the `make cproto` command to auto-update the function prototypes, it